-A combination of a small number of people + software + servers and robots.
+With a combination of a small number of people + software + servers and robots.

 We are promoting a new era of company management.

-I hope to share some of that process with you in this section.
+I hope to share some of the process in this section.

-That's the recommendation of the Ultra Light Company.
+That is the recommendation of the Ultra Light Company.

-And before 7:30 p.m., there will be no one there.
+Then, before 7:30 p.m., there will be no one left.

 I think that's our style.

-Will it be a company or an individual?
+Is it a company or an individual?